junxit/us-congress-bills-112/bill.md

 >
 > - **(a)** *In general* Except as provided by subsection (b), the timetable with respect to the congressional budget process for any Congress (beginning with the One Hundred Thirteenth Congress or a subsequent Congress, as applicable) is as follows:
 > - **(b)** *Special Rule* In the case of any first session of Congress that begins in any year during which the term of a President (except a President who succeeds himself) begins, the following dates shall supersede those set forth in subsection (a):

+## § 3.
+Conforming amendments to section 300

+Section 300 of the Congressional Budget Act of 1974 is amended by striking “concurrent” in each place it appears and inserting “joint”.

 ## § 4.
 Amendments to section 303 and conforming amendments